WildZarek/42cleaner/README.md

 # 42cleaner

-Python script to clean temp files and older versions from snap in 42school.
+Python script to clean temp files and older versions from Snap.
+To be used at 42school.

 <img src="assets/run.png" alt="Script running" align="center" />

 # Why?

-Due to the limit of 5 GB and wanting to give a solution to the problem with the snap package manager that is not removing properly old versions cache, this tool has born to solve these problems.
+Due to the limit of 5 GB size for 'home' directory and looking to provide a solution for the problem with the Snap package manager that is not removing properly old versions cache, this tool has born to solve that problem.

 # Trash files